syncfusion-content/wpf-docs/wpf/SyntaxEditor/Text-Navigation.md

 ### Word based navigation

-The following functions enables text navigation in the EditControl in terms of words.
+The following functions enables text navigation in the Syntax Editor in terms of words.

 <table>
 <tr>